caramelslice/GA_DS_A1/01-data_mining_algorithms_readthru.md

 * What was the name of the algorithm you read about?

-Principal Components Analysis (PCA) and Singular Vector Decomposition (SVD) These two are essentially closely replated.
+Answer: Principal Components Analysis (PCA) and Singular Vector Decomposition (SVD) These two are essentially closely replated.

 * What data problem does it solve? (listed under Technique on previous page)